-The Executive Director, Heritage Victoria recommends to the Heritage Council of Victoria on whether places or objects should be added to the Victorian Heritage Register.
+The Executive Director, Heritage Victoria makes recommendations to the Heritage Council of Victoria on whether places or objects should be added to or amended on the Victorian Heritage Register.

 The Executive Director’s recommendation is based on the assessment of the place’s or object’s cultural heritage significance to Victoria.
 This assessment is made after Heritage Victoria research the history of the place or object, complete a comparative analysis with similar places or objects, and consider the integrity and condition of the place or object.

-Anyone can submit their views about the Executive Director’s recommendation to include or not to include a place or object in the Register by filling out the Registration Submission Form (Word 657 KB).
+Anyone can submit their views about the Executive Director’s recommendation to include or not to include a place or object in the Register by filling out Heritage Council Form A – Submission to the Heritage Council (Reg 7).
 This form must be lodged within 60 days of the publication of the Executive Director’s recommendation.
 Submitters will be advised whether or not a hearing is to be held.
-Recommendations open for comment are listed on the Heritage Victoria website.
+Recommendations open for comment under the Heritage Act 2017 are listed under Executive Director Recommendations.

-- the National Trust or a person with a real and substantial interest in the place/object asks for a Hearing
+- A person or body with a real and substantial interest in the place/object requests a hearing

 - in other cases as necessary.

-Registration Hearings are conducted by the Registrations Committee which is made up of at least three (3) members of Heritage Council of Victoria.
+Registration hearings are conducted by the Registrations and Reviews Committee which is made up of at least three (3) members of Heritage Council of Victoria.